Top 10 Most Credible UFO Cases

 - Why It's Unique: Underwater recovery operation makes it stand out.

-- What Happened: Harold Dahl reported a UFO dropping molten metal.
+- What Happened: Harold Dahl reported six very large doughnut-shaped aircraft.
 A mysterious "man in black" later visited him.
 Two investigators later died in a crash.
+(See also: Fred Crisman)

 - Why It's Here: It was investigated before Roswell and connected to the origins of the "Men in Black" legend.